max-talanov/1/affective_computing_course/cognitive_architecture.md

    2. Deliberative level
    2. Reflection level

-1. AI components (The Emotion Machine):
+1. AI components (Axioms and Tests for the Presence of Minimal Consciousness in Agents):

    2. Attention
    2. Planning